ColinKennedy/vim-usd-goto/README.md

 Ar.GetResolver().Resolve(path)
 ```

-where `path` is whatever is under your cursor when "gf" is pressed.
+where `path` is whatever is under your cursor when `gf` is pressed.

 ### Using command-line